russparsloe/rusty.pro/content/posts/2022/2022-12-25-sweating-the-small-stuff-part-1/index.md

 I am much more enthusiastic about this site since the theme change!
 I would say it satisfies about 95% of what I would have created myself had I the skills to do so!

 There are a few things I would like to change to take care of that final 5%.
-Here is how I tackled a couple of them.<!--more-->
+Here's how I tackled a couple of them.<!--more-->

 ## Post Excerpts